Rathbeagh

+The townland of Rathbeagh, which is 2.5 km2 in area, had a population of 52 as of the 2011 census.

+Built heritage

+Ringfort

-The hill consists of a flat-topped oval mound about 41 m north to south and 36 m east to west.
+The hill and ringfort (rath) at Rathbeagh, which gives the townland its name, consists of a flat-topped oval mound about 41 m north to south and 36 m east to west.
 A fosse 3.7 m wide surrounds the mound, leaving a gap at the river's edge.
 Outside there is a rampart about 3 m high.
 The whole structure overlooks a bend on the Nore.
 The river is fordable at this location, so strategically the fort controlled the crossing.

-Parts of the rath are being eroded by the presence of livestock in the field.
+According to local tradition, the ringfort is the burial place of Heremon, son of the Celtic leader Milesius.